edgeworx/docs/content/en/docs/cloud/_index.md

 Built by developers for developers, we focus on beautifully crafted interfaces (web and cli), thoughtful REST APIs and opinionated (and extensible) YAML specs for software deployment and integration with today’s most popular developer tools and workflows.
-If you know how to use Terraform or kubernetes then you'll be immediately at home with Darcy Cloud.
+If you know how to use Terraform or kubernetes then you'll be immediately at home with Edgeworx Cloud.

 ![Projects Overview](/images/portal-projects-overivew-luckyspin.jpg)